snack-boomz/Treehouse-Python-Unit3-OOP-PhraseHunter-Game/README.md

 # Treehouse-Python-Techdegree-Unit-3
- TreeHouse Python TechDegree's Unit 3 project: Phrase Hunters
+Unit 3 of the Treehouse Python Techdegree Curriculum.